ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ## Column Functionalities

 ### Native Select Filter (removed)
-I would be very surprised if anyone would ever use the `Filters.select` and so it was removed in this release.
+I would be very surprised if anyone had ever used the `Filters.select`, which was a native `<select>`, and so it was removed in this release.
 You should simply use the `Filters.singleSelect` or `Filters.multipleSelect`

 ```diff
 prepareGrid() {